 The beginning of the 1970s marked a zenith of the singer/songwriter era.
 Moving away from bands and big production, youthful ears craved more authentic sounds.
-The intricate guitar style and confessional lyrics on Mud Slide Slim and the Blue Horizon – marking its 50th anniversary this month – naturally cast James Taylor in this poetic role.
+The intricate guitar style and confessional lyrics on Mud Slide Slim and the Blue Horizon – marking its 50th anniversary – naturally cast James Taylor in this poetic role.

 Taylor was the first artist to release an album under the Beatles’ Apple Records.
 His self-titled debut album in 1968 was recorded in between the Beatles’ White Album sessions and provided a solid foundation for his career with a creative network of music legends: Paul McCartney, George Harrison, and Peter Asher.

 James’ transition to Warner Bros.
 Records in 1970, with Sweet Baby James, demonstrated the influence of the Laurel Canyon scene on his work.
 The album featured the contemplative hit, “Fire and Rain” and the cover image was captured by famed photographer, Henry Diltz.

 Propelled by his success, James began work on his third album, ultimately proving that his music was here to stay.

 Mud Slide Slim and the Blue Horizon is actually a fictionalized version of James’ band, with the characters: Stoney Lee Blue Borne (Leland Sklar-bass), Oil Slick (Russ Kunkel-percussion), and Kootcheroo (Danny Kortchmar-guitar).